Nin-MAR.KI: Miscellaneous textual sources

 Nin-MAR.KI appears in a number of god lists, including the Fara god list, where she is placed before Šumugan, possibly due to their shared association with domestic animals, the Abu Salabikh god list, where she is followed by Ninĝišgi, "mistress of the reed bed," possibly due to her association with bodies of water, the Old Babylonian Nippur god list, and the so-called "An = Anum forerunner," where she follows her mother Nanshe.
 While they also appear in the same section of An = Anum, Nanshe is not designated as Nin-MAR.KI's mother there, and it is possible the latter was placed among deities associated with the moon god Nanna because of her own association with cattle, which she shared with his traditional circle.

 The composition Lament for Sumer and Ur, which was most likely inspired by the fall of the Third Dynasty of Ur, states that during the widespread destruction it describes, Nin-MAR.KI lost her temple in Guabba and that "boats were carrying off its silver and lapis lazuli."
 The same passage deals with the fate of Nanshe and the province of Lagash as a whole.
-She is also present in the Lament for Ur, where she similarly appears among deities from the pantheon of Lagash, such as Nanshe, Gatumdag and Dumuzi-abzu.
+She is also present in the Lament for Ur, where she similarly appears among deities from the pantheon of Lagash, such as Nanshe, Gatumdug and Dumuzi-abzu.